BRAIN LESSONS – Anchors – a Weight?

 VISION SCIENCE “101” FOR TRIAL ADVOCACY

 “Vision science” is an amalgam of information from multiple disciplines with multiple points of focus.
 From the world of eyewitness identification we know two fundamental principles.
-The first is that the mind is not a video camera: it captures only portions of the incoming date and what it does capture does not remain intact as
+The first is that the mind is not a video camera: it captures only portions of the incoming data and what it does capture does not remain intact as

 YOU’VE SEEN THE LIGHT.
 HOW DO YOU FEEL?